 I kept trying.
 Again and again.
 But every time, my body shut it down.
 It was like my throat refused to be opened.

-I knew I had a strong block here, I’ve been aware of it for a long time and it made itself known multiple times this week already.
-I just hadn’t realised how forcefully my body was protecting that space.
+I knew I had a strong block here, I’ve been aware of it for a long time, and it had already made itself known in layers multiple times this week already.
+I just hadn’t realised just how forcefully my body was protecting that space.
 This session brought me face to face with it.

 I felt emotions come to the surface and I wanted to cry, tried to cry, and I did my best to just release and let go and just cry.
-But still, the energy wouldn’t pass, and I couldn't fully cry.
-And my mouth, my jaws just clamped shut.
+But still, the energy wouldn’t pass, my body would not let me release, and I couldn't fully cry.
+My mouth, my jaws just clamped shut.
+I felt and was bound.
 Eventually, the session came to an end.
 I felt the practitioner’s gentle presence beside me.
 She had done everything right.
 It was a powerful session, and I could feel both her and the Observer in our group holding protected space.
+And I'm sure they were both as perplexed by this unexpected reaction as I was.
 It was simply that my body wasn’t ready to fully let go, yet.

 The throat is strongly linked to authenticity and self-expression.
-This block wasn’t about being “fake”, it was about not speaking from my truest self.
+This block is about not speaking from my truest self.
 Not honouring my own voice, my own experiences, not speaking up for myself.
 The part of me that had long been hidden.
 The one I had protected.
+A blocked throat and silenced voice can also be passed down from both your ancestral and spiritual lineages.

-But it’s shifting.
+But I do notice things changing.
 This immersion marked one of the first times I openly spoke with others about my connection to Source, to the Universe, past lives, karmic threads, about light language, galactic awareness… all the things I usually tuck away and experience in my own reality.
 But not here.
 Here, I was surrounded by others like me.
 And in those conversations, I felt safe and I felt seen.

-So when I sat up after the session, my body still trembling, throat buzzing, and ears blocked, I wasn’t disappointed.
-I was simply aware.
-Aware that this block had layers, deep layers.
+So when I sat up after this session, my body still trembling, my throat was buzzing, and even my ears were blocked, I wasn’t disappointed.
+I was aware.
+Aware that this block had a deep hook on me, and layers I had to uncover.
 Aware that it would take time.
 After this session I even lost my voice for the rest of the day (and even the next), but in a way, it was symbolic.
-Something was shifting.
-ANd I continued to trust in the process.
+Something was changing.
+And I continued to trust in the process.

 And I still knew, this work was my calling.